paul-hammant/tbd/content/concurrent-development-of-consecutive-releases/index.md

 of keenness for the act of merging.
 That in itself is disruptive to the business, as they fear and probably witness additional delays because of the retooling and new found nerves.

-If your team has institutionalized Trunk Based Development, [Feature Flags](/feature-flags/) and (to a lesser degree) [Branch by Abstraction](/branch-by-abstraction/), it is in a perfect position to reorder releases, and only have a small impact on development team throughput.
-Choosing Trunk Based Development, Feature Flags and branch by Abstraction could be said to be a **hedging strategy** against the costs of larger scheduling changes.
+If your team has institutionalized Trunk-Based Development, [Feature Flags](/feature-flags/) and (to a lesser degree) [Branch by Abstraction](/branch-by-abstraction/), it is in a perfect position to reorder releases, and only have a small impact on development team throughput.
+Choosing Trunk-Based Development, Feature Flags and branch by Abstraction could be said to be a **hedging strategy** against the costs of larger scheduling changes.

 {{< warning title="Consecutive development of consecutive releases is by far superior!" >}}